 Is being well educated important?
 Of course.

 You could be the most qualified for a job and still not get it.
 This may seem unfair or unreasonable but it is often true.
 In the workforce, employers are looking for someone who is going to better their company and someone who is going to help keep a healthy work environment.
+This is known as emotional intelligence.

 The skills that are needed to work and get along with others are known as soft skills.
 Are you a leader?
 Can you communicate with others?
 Do you keep a positive outlook?
 Are you able to work in groups?
 The list goes on.

 According to LearnWell, 80 percent of parents, teachers, principals and superintendents thought that non-academic skills were just as important as academics.
+Yet, despite this large majority of people who believe soft skills are important, they are often not taught as frequently or as early.

 As educators, our job is to send children out into the world to be successful.
 That means creating a well rounded child who can both excel in their trade but also possess the soft skills that employers often look for during an interview and during their time at the job.